LucHermitte/vim-UT/doc/rspec-integration.md

 end
 ```

-You'll also need to inject the correst `LOAD_PATH` to rspec
+You'll also need to inject the correct `LOAD_PATH` to rspec
 ```.rspec
 --color
 --require spec_helper